NeelShah00/neelshah00.github.io/README.md

 1. **Sales Data Analysis**
    - Analyzed sales data to identify trends and optimize product recommendations.
-   - Tools used: Python, Pandas, Matplotlib.
+   - Tools used: Excel and Tableau.

 2. **Customer Segmentation**
    - Conducted clustering analysis to segment customers based on behavior.